roydong1/roydong1.github.io/about.md

 ### More Information

-You probably can find out what I'm currently up to by checking my [Google Scholar page](https://scholar.google.com/citations?user=ozcJ9zYAAAAJ).
+You probably can find out what I've been up to lately by checking my [Google Scholar page](https://scholar.google.com/citations?user=ozcJ9zYAAAAJ).

 ### Contact me